marcosmapl/marcosmapl/README.md

 ### Hi there, I'm Marcos Lima 👋

 #
+Currently, I am a Data Scientist at the Municipal Department of Finance and Information Technology of Manaus, where I work with tax data analysis to combat tax fraud.
+I also work with the extraction and processing of large volumes of data and model business intelligence solutions to assist other municipal departments.
+Additionally, I have interest in Machine Learning field and have expercience with Large Language Models.
+I am passionate about learning new things and solving problems with creative solutions.

 - 🎓 Computer Science - Federal University of Amazonas.
-- 🔭 I’m currently working on Large Language Models in Recommender Systems and Tax fraud detection.
+- 🔭 I’m currently working on Large Language Models in Recommender Systems.
 - 💻 I'm familiar with programming languages such as Python, C/C++ and Java.
-- 🌱 I’m currently learning Large Language Models and Oracle BI.
+- 🌱 I’m currently learning Dashboards with Streamlit.
 - 📫 How to reach me: marcos.lima@icomp.ufam.edu.br
 - ⚡ Fun fact: Learning to play guitar

+#

+### How to reach me 📫

 <div align="center">
   <a href="https://www.linkedin.com/in/marcosmapl" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>